burgues0/dotfiles/README.md

 For firefox, the `install.sh` script:

 1. Creates a new firefox profile named after the $USER environment variable.
-2. Adds the [Betterfox]() user.js, with some custom tweaks for my personal preference
+2. Adds the [Betterfox]() user.js, with some custom tweaks for my personal preference.
-3. Creates the /chrome folder inside the firefox profile folder, and adds the custom userChrome.css file
+3. Creates the /chrome folder inside the firefox profile folder, and adds the custom userChrome.css file.

 To-do:
 - add extentions